Curb the spread and minimize harmful effects of nonnative species that can:

 - Identifying potentially invasive species, predicting their spread, and developing and implementing solutions.
 The Invasive Species Program continues to participate in many prevention efforts.

 - Manage Eurasian watermilfoil, curly-leaf pondweed, and purple loosestrife in coordination with local units of government, special purpose districts, and lake associations.
 These efforts include providing technical assistance and grants to support management.

 - Prepare an annual report each year to submit to the state legislature.
 Details of the program responsibilities are described in this report.

-Funding for invasive species activities is derived from a surcharge on watercraft licenses, a surcharge on non-resident fishing licenses, and the state's general fund.
-The watercraft surcharge for a three year license period is $5, or $1.67 per year.
-The program's budget is about $2 million annually.
-Additional appropriations, primarily for specific research efforts, have come from the Environment and Natural Resources Trust Fund and Minnesota Future Resources Fund.
-Federal grants are also sought to help fund program efforts.
+Funding for invasive species activities is derived from a surcharge on watercraft licenses, a surcharge on non-resident fishing licenses, the state's general fund, and federal funding.
+The watercraft surcharge for a three year license period is $10.60.
+The program's budget is about $9 million annually.
+For more information about program funding, see the most recent annual report.